 Chipotle’s marketing strategy has focused on building better customer trust, partly by highlighting the simplicity of the menu.
 Last year saw the launch of the company’s “For Real” ad campaign, which promised that Chipotle’s offerings were comprised of ingredients “everyone can both recognize and pronounce.”
 The related “Behind The Foil” commercials ramped up the transparency by offering into a typical Chipotle kitchen.
 These initiatives are hardly groundbreaking, but they mark a departure from an earlier attitude to marketing, which was so ineffective that Niccol himself dubbed the Chipotle brand “invisible” before he got his hands on it.

 Another area where Niccol’s strategy can be seen to pay off is in Chipotle’s burgeoning digital business.
 Although the company has had a loyalty app since 2017, it was only last year that it eliminated its reliance on third-party delivery service DoorDash, allowing customers to order directly through the Chipotle app.
 On top of that, the architecture of the locations was updated to include pick-up areas as well as digital-only queues, maximizing convenience.
 The changes are proving remarkably effective.
-Digital orders jumped a full 88% year-on-year in Q3 and now account for more than 18% of total sales.
+Digital orders jumped a full 90% in fiscal 2019 and now account for just under 20% of total sales.

-October’s earnings also provided another glimpse into what may be Niccol’s most ambitious project yet as Chief Executive.
-Back in February, the company announced that it would begin testing what it called “Chipotlanes” — drive-thru lanes tied to its digital platform.
-In the most recent report, Chipotle revealed that it plans to open more than 40 Chipotlane ready restaurants by 2020.
+Let’s not forget about what may be Niccol’s most ambitious project yet as Chief Executive either.
+Last February, the company announced that it would begin testing what it called “Chipotlanes” — drive-thru lanes tied to its digital platform.
+In the most recent report, Chipotle revealed that it has 66 Chipotlanes currently opened and is forecasting to open another 150-165 new restaurants in the coming year, of which more than half will have Chipotlanes.
 Drive-thru lanes have proved invaluable to fast-food giants such as McDonald’s (NYSE: MCD), accounting for well over half of sales.
 As with the focus on marketing and the push towards all things digital, this will certainly be a development worth watching.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.